 If surgery is needed for cancer of the mouth, throat, or neck, the National Cancer Institute recommends asking your healthcare provider the following questions.
-The NYOG’s Head & Neck Surgery Team provided the following responses.
+The NYOG’s Head & Neck Surgery doctors in NYC provided the following responses.

 What can be expected after surgery?